OpusCapita/service-template/README.md

 docker-compose run main npm run test
 ```
 to execute all tests inside the **client** and **server** subdirectories.
 Take a look at the **scripts** section inside the main **package.json** to see how the testing is configured.

+#### Unit tests
+There was no concept of unit tests originally as there was no distinction between different types of tests.
+This concept is to be introduced

 ---